Multimodal learning with graphs: Multimodal Graph Learning for Images

-To learn on IIGs, many models use graph convolutional neural networks~\cite{lu2020graphfcn, knyazev2019image, wan2019multiscale,liu2021scgnet} or variants of the graph attention network \cite{vel2018graph} to weigh neighbors based on learned attention scores \cite{avelar2020superpixel, mou2021restore}.
-Models like graph denoiser networks (GCDNs)~\cite{valsesia2019deep}, internal graph neural networks (IGNNs)~\cite{zhou2020cross}, and residualGCN \cite{residualGCN, varga2021fast} include edge representations to represent similarity and the relative position between regions and gate or perform element-wise multiplication of the hidden representation of nodes with their corresponding edges when performing message passing.
+Once the SL phase of MGL is completed, propagation models (MGL Component 3) based on graph convolutions~\cite{lu2020graphfcn, knyazev2019image, wan2019multiscale,liu2021scgnet} and graph attention~\cite{vel2018graph} (GAT) are used to weigh node neighbors in the graph based on learned attention scores \cite{avelar2020superpixel, mou2021restore}.
+In addition, methods such as graph denoiser networks (GCDNs)~\cite{valsesia2019deep}, internal graph neural networks (IGNNs)~\cite{zhou2020cross}, and residualGCNs \cite{residualGCN, varga2021fast} consider edge similarities to indicate the relative distance between image regions.

-\xhdr{Visual Reasoning}
+\xhdrd{Visual Reasoning}

-Visual reasoning encompasses tasks that go beyond recognizing and modifying individual visual elements.
-These tasks ask questions about the relationship between entities in an image.
-These relationships can be between humans and objects as in human-object interaction \cite{qi2018learning} (HOI) or more broadly between visual, semantic, and numeric entities as in visual question answering \cite{biten2019scene, singh2019vqa} (VQA).
-MGL can explicitly encode and reason over relevant relationships in constructing and learning on IIGs.
+Visual reasoning goes beyond recognizing visual elements by asking questions about the relationships between entities in images.
+These relationships can involve humans and objects as in human-object interaction~\cite{qi2018learning} (HOI) or, more broadly, visual, semantic, and numeric entities as in visual question answering~\cite{biten2019scene, singh2019vqa, gsmn} (VQA).

-For HOI, MGL methods identify two relevant entities, human body parts (hands, face, etc.) and objects (surfboard, bike, etc.) \cite{qi2018learning, zhang2021spatially} that interact in fully \cite{qi2018learning, wang2020contextual}, bipartite \cite{zhang2021spatially, ulutan2020vsgnet}, or partially connected topologies \cite{gao2020drg, zhou2019relation}.
-MGL methods for VQA construct a novel topology \cite{gao2020multimodal} that spans interconnected visual, semantic, and numeric graphs.
+In HOI, the MGL methods identify two entities, human body parts (\eg, hands, face, etc.) and objects (\eg, surfboard, bike, etc.) \cite{qi2018learning, zhang2021spatially}, that interact in fully connected \cite{qi2018learning, wang2020contextual}, bipartite \cite{zhang2021spatially, ulutan2020vsgnet}, or partially connected topologies \cite{gao2020drg, zhou2019relation}.
+MGL methods for VQA construct a new topology \cite{gao2020multimodal} that spans interconnected visual, semantic, and numeric graphs.
 Entities represent visual objects identified by an extractor, such as Faster R-CNN \cite{ren2016faster}, scene text identified by optical character recognition, and number-type texts.
-Interactions between these entities are defined based on spatial localization: any entity that occurs near another is connected with an edge.
+Interactions between these entities are defined based on spatial localization: entities occurring near each other are connected by edges.